jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

       (i) on becoming a member; and
       (ii) then at specified intervals of not more than 3 years; and (c) who has paid to the party every membership fee that has for the time being become payable by the member in accordance with those rules
+  - **Director of Mental Health** means the person holding or acting in that office under section 91 of the Mental Health (Compulsory Assessment and Treatment) Act 1992
   - **district** or or means a General electoral district or a Maori electoral district constituted under this Act
   - **election** means an election of a member of the House of Representatives
   - **election advertisement** has the meaning given to it by section 3A